clowder/dingus/source/2022-05-30-highlighting-search-results-with-textacular.html.markdown

 ---
 title: "Highlighting search results with Textacular"
 date: 2022-05-30 17:30 UTC
+description: "Add highlighting to your Textacular seach results using Postgres's ts_headline."
 ---

 It's possible to leverage Postgres's `ts_headline`[^1] to add highlighting of